rgbprocessing/rgbprocessing.github.io/_projects/8_project.md

   <em>Right:</em> Difference in unique states searched versus population deciles of FMF unique states searched.
 </div>

 <b>Figure 4</b> shows FMF's advantage growing with difficulty binned by mean unique states searched ((DFS+FMF)/2) across equally-spaced bins.
 These findings should be interpreted cautiously due to timeout-excluded high-difficulty deals and the limitations of mean unique states searched as a measure of true deal difficulty.
-A more objective metric, such as shortest optimal path length or win probability, would require infeasible exhaustive search of all game trees or another derived metric.
+A more objective metric, such as shortest optimal path length or win probability, would require infeasible exhaustive search of all game trees or additional derivation and testing.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">